wudalu/aether-frame/docs/streaming_implementation.md

   (which simply wraps the raw `(event_stream, communicator)` into a `StreamSession`).
 The routing decision is still made by the framework;
   passing a live execution context signals the live path.
+- **RunConfig alignment** – When ADK’s optional dependencies are present, the `AdkDomainAgent` now instantiates a `RunConfig` with `StreamingMode.SSE` (matching the official ADK guidance for GPT-family streaming).
+You can supply overrides via `agent_config.framework_config["run_config"]` to tweak fields such as `streaming_mode`, `max_llm_calls`, or provide your own `GenerateContentConfig`.
+If RunConfig is unavailable (older SDKs), the agent gracefully falls back to the legacy LiteLLM streaming behaviour.
 - **Consume** – Iterate over the resulting stream to receive `TaskStreamChunk` objects (`src/aether_frame/contracts/streaming.py`).
 The `StreamSession` wrapper (`src/aether_frame/streaming/stream_session.py`) exposes helpers such